squareben1/bank_tech_test/README.md

 As a user
 So I can see a history of transactions on my account
 I would like to print my bank statement

+As a user
+So I cannot go overdrawn
+I would like my account to throw an error when I attempt to withdraw more money than is in my account